siouan/frontend-gradle-plugin/README.md

     nodeInstallDirectory = file("${projectDir}/node")

     ////// YARN SETTINGS //////
-    // [OPTIONAL] Whether Yarn shall be used instead of NPM when executing frontend tasks.
+    // [OPTIONAL] Whether Yarn shall be used instead of npm when executing frontend tasks.
     // Consequently, a Yarn distribution will be downloaded and installed by the plugin.
 If <true>,
     // the 'yarnVersion' version property must be set. yarnEnabled = false